kayamy/nocode-mac-app/readme.md

 Before installing NodeJS, let's make sure we don't already have it installed by accident (sometimes it comes with other software)

 - Open up your terminal by looking for `Terminal.app` in spotlight
-- inside of the terminal, type `node -v`
+- Inside of the terminal, type `node -v`
 - If it shows something like `12.18.4` or similar, this means you have a version of node already installed
-- In that case, make sure the version is higher than `10.17.0`
+- In that case, make sure the version is *higher* than `10.17.0`

 If that command doesn't return a version and instead says something like `command not found`, we need to install NodeJS.